 Beyond the need for performance and overhead data under a permutation of different workloads (applications) and types and sizes of infrastructure resources, the need for cross-project, apple-to-apple comparisons are also desired in order to facilitate a comparison of behavioral differences between cloud native and selection of their use.
 Individual projects shy from publishing test results of other, competing service meshes.
 An independent, unbiased, credible analysis is needed.

 Meshery is intended to be a vendor and project-neutral utility for uniformly benchmarking the performance of cloud native infrastructure.
 Between service mesh and proxy projects (and surprisingly, within a single project), a number of different tools and results exist.
 Meshery allows you to pick an efficient set of tools for your ecosystem by providing performance evaluation and metrics.

 - By leveraging Meshery you can achieve apples-to-apples performance comparison

 - Track your service mesh performance from release to release.

 - Understand behavioral differences between cloud native infrastructure.

 - Track your application performance from version to version.

 Infrastructure diversity is a reality for any enterprise.
-Whether you’re running a single service mesh or multiple types of service meshes, you’ll find that Meshery supports your infrastructure diversity (or lack thereof).
+Whether you’re running a single Kubernetes cluster or multiple Kubernetes clusters, you’ll find that Meshery supports your infrastructure diversity (or lack thereof).